cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

     Container container = database.GetContainer(_containerId);
     ```

-1. Add the following lines of code to retrieve a Multiple items from your Cosmos DB using select query and write its description,manufactureName to the console.
+1. Add the following lines of code to retrieve a Multiple items from your Cosmos DB using select query and write its Diagnostics to the console.

     ```csharp
       QueryDefinition query = new QueryDefinition("SELECT * FROM food");